 These plans will likely instruct team members for how to initiate failovers, restore backups, or provision local area networks (LANs) to handle immediate business needs while the problem is located and fixed.
 These technical processes can be interrupted by small things like an unexpected software update or big things like a natural disaster.
 Unfortunately, 80% of small to mid-sized businesses rely on tape backups as their disaster recovery plan, which does help these organisations to get their services back up and running – only to recover their data eventually.

 Macquarie Cloud Services offers zero-downtime hosting along with an easy-to-use disaster recovery plan powered by our partner, Zerto.
-If you’re looking for more information about disaster recovery plans in virtual environments, please check out our (free) white paper here.
+If you’re looking for more information about disaster recovery plans in virtual environments.

 Business continuity is everything.